CIDgravity/cidg-docs/content/en/storage-providers/manage/pricing-models/index.md

 ---
 title: "Pricing"
 description: "CIDgravity application serves as a comprehensive tool for managing and monitoring of : clients, pricing, acceptance criterias, avalability and activity."
-lead: "This guide provides instructions on managin the pricing models."
+lead: "This guide provides instructions on managing pricing models."
 draft: false
 images: []
 menu: